PythonIreland/pyconie2019/_posts/2014-07-21-call-for-papers.markdown

 ---
 layout: post
-title:  "Call for Proposals is Open!"
+title:  "New PyConIE Website Launch!"
 date:   2014-07-21 09:00:00
 isStaticPost: false
 ---
-PyconIE 2017 is now looking for speakers to give talks and workshops at PyCon Ireland 2017!
+Welcome to the new website for PyConIE 2017 Python Ireland's Python Conference.

+Check back soon for updates on Ticket sales, Call for Speakers and Call for sponsors.

 #### Any questions?